johannaojeling/go-beam-pipeline/README.md

 - Memorystore (Redis)
 - MongoDB

-The image below shows a Dataflow pipeline that reads from Cloud Storage (json) and writes to MongoDB Atlas.
+The image below shows a Dataflow pipeline that reads from MongoDB Atlas and writes to Cloud Storage (csv).

 ![Dataflow pipeline](images/dataflow.png)